Do you have a safe password? Find out if you are choosing a good one

 Not choosing a good password is like leaving your car with the keys in it waiting for a thief to take it.
 Do you know if you have a safe password?
 Find it out here.

-A group of researchers from the Department of Computer Science of Virginia Tech conducted an experiment to discover what are the most common mistakes made by users when choosing a password for different types of online services.
+A group of researchers from the Department of Computer Science of Virginia Tech conducted an experiment to discover what are the most common mistakes made by users when choosing a "safe password" for different types of online services.
 To do so, they used their own computer algorithm that allowed them to decipher more than 60 million passwords.

 Basically, the two objectives of the study were to understand how users reuse and modify their passwords in online services and quantify security risks by reusing the password and subsequent modifications to the data breach.
 Maybe you are among the users who make these mistakes.